11 FAQs About ASP.NET Hosting

 Examine how much daily or monthly web traffic your web application will need to support.
 Make sure that each HTTP request is governed by secure encryption via an SSL certificate.

-Knowing your bandwidth requirements for any project will be the best guide to deciding between shared Windows hosting plans, working with VPS configurations, or going with a dedicated server.
+Knowing your bandwidth requirements for any project will be the best guide to deciding between shared Windows hosting plans, working with Windows VPS hosting configurations, or going with a dedicated server.

 6. What is an ASP.NET Core Application?